 Rebecca Rosen joined the firm in 2018 as an associate in the Litigation Department.

-In 2016 Ms. Rosen was an intern for Judge Robert Contillo of the New Jersey Superior Court, Chancery Division.
+In 2016, Rebecca was an intern for Judge Robert Contillo of the New Jersey Superior Court, Chancery Division.
 There she drafted memoranda for use by the judge in determining issues of law.
-Prior to attending law school, she was a paralegal with The Legal Aid Society, Criminal Appeals Bureau where she helped launch “The Appeals Project”, a program to increase indigent participation in the appellate process.
+Prior to attending law school, she was a paralegal with The Legal Aid Society, Criminal Appeals Bureau, where she helped launch “The Appeals Project,” a program to increase indigent participation in the appellate process.

-Ms. Rosen graduated from Smith College in 2012 with a B.A. in Sociology and a minor in Spanish.
+Rebecca graduated from Smith College in 2012 with a B.A. in Sociology and a minor in Spanish.
 In 2012 she was awarded First Group Scholar for receiving grades in the top 5% of the class.
 She was also awarded best paper in the Sociology Department for her undergraduate honor’s research thesis, Visualizing Racial Identity.
 She served as captain of the Varsity Swim Team during her senior year.
-She continues to participate in athletics, competing in local Crossfit competitions.

 - Author, "NJ Executive Order 122 Stops Non-Essential Construction with Exceptions and Imposes Other Requirements"

 - Author, "NJ Executive Order 122 Imposes Additional Requirements Upon Essential Retail Businesses"

 - Author, "Coronavirus Legal Issues Update -- Executive Order Extending Insurance Premium Grace Periods"